 What is Low-Residency?

-With exception of residency courses that have a major on-campus component during residency, most courses are completed off-campus during the 12-week summer and 16-week fall and spring semesters.
+With exception of residency courses that have a major in-person component during residency, most courses are completed off-campus during the 12-week summer, 16-week fall and spring, and 4-week winter semesters.
 Students are expected to spend approximately 10 to 12 hours per week on each course.

-Faculty maintain regular contact with students throughout the semester.
-Depending on the course, this may involve individual telephone discussions, conference calls, online synchronous discussions, or asynchronous conversations.
-To accommodate student work schedules, classes meet in the evenings.
-Typically, faculty and students communicate at least once a week.
+Faculty maintain regular contact with students throughout the semester through live class meetings, online synchronous discussions, or asynchronous conversations.
+To accommodate student work schedules, most classes meet in the evenings and just once a week.

 “The residency is a real draw—having a time to really connect with my cohort, and get to know the teachers, cemented my love of being [back in school] and solidified all I was thinking about.”